azrulhasni/E2E_ML/README.md

 Data science is one of those fields where you need to master a few disciplines to get good at it.
 From statistics, to machine learning, to data engineering, to software development, to business.
-In order to successfully delivers a data science project, we need a team of not just data scientists, but also software developers, data engineers and architects.
+In order to successfully deliver a data science project, we need a team of not just data scientists, but also software developers, data engineers, business analysts and architects.
 Just looking at the data and AI landscape (2020) below shows how mind-boggling data science is.